Sanavesa/Memester/README.md

 RDF2Walks -> Walks2Vec -> Clustering -> Principal Component Analysis

 ## RDF2Walks
 Walks through the RDF graph randomly and generates a walks file, for use in the conversion to vectors.
+Works with .rdf, .owl, .ttl, .n3, etc. files.
+Just make a folder, put your ontology file in it and select that folder to work with it.

 ## Walks2Vec
 Generates vectors for each "word" in a walk "sentence", using Word2Vec AI in Python (CBOW model).